invisibleroads/invisibleroads-tutorials/geodjango-googlemaps-build.rst

     createdb -T template_postgis -O YOUR-USERNAME geodjango-googlemaps
     exit

-If you are using the alternate PostgreSQL configuration, then you can set postgres to be the owner of the database, although this is less secure; see :ref:`postgresql-alternate`
+If you are using the alternate PostgreSQL configuration, then you can set postgres to be the owner of the database, although this is less secure; see :ref:`postgresql-alternate`.
 ::

     su - postgres